movi-healthcare/awesome-jobs/README.md

 - [Quality Team Player](http://b.link/movi-github-quality-team-player): QA Engineer is too QA-y and isn't exactly what we're seeking....we're looking for someone who likes the Quality Assurance aspects of software development, particularly automated testing but can also participate in other areas of the development cycle.
 We're small and it's all hands on deck!

-- FHIRperson: No job description needed...if you know what this means, send us your resume stat!
+- FHIRperson: No job description needed...if you know what this means, send us your resume stat! :fire:

 If you think you don't match these criteria but are interesting in all things movi...we're happy to entertain hiring all levels/areas of skill.